jibarix/tiny_diffusion_languange_model/tiny_diffusion_project.md

 ### Implementation References
 - Hugging Face Transformers for model architecture
-- PyTorch Lightning for training infrastructure
+- PyTorch for deep learning framework
-- Weights & Biases for experiment tracking
+- Sentence Transformers for text embeddings
+- spaCy and NLTK for text processing

 ---

 *This project represents a practical exploration of cutting-edge research in a fun, educational context.
-While the goal is enjoyment and learning, we're committed to following best practices and rigorous evaluation.*
+The comprehensive configuration system and cleanup tools make it easy to experiment with different approaches while maintaining code quality and reproducibility.*